Forms

 ## Form Operations

-Forms should be managed like live campaign assets.
-Before publishing, test the form yourself with a test email address and confirm that the subscriber record, tags, custom fields, success message, redirect, and double opt-in behavior all work as expected.
+Manage forms like live campaign assets.
+Before publishing, submit the form with a test email address and confirm that Mailrith creates or updates the subscriber record, saves the expected tags and custom fields, shows the right success message or redirect, and handles double opt-in correctly.

-- **Duplicate:** copy a form when you want a similar signup path for a new campaign without changing the original.
+- **Duplicate:** copy a form when you need a similar signup path for a new campaign and do not want to change the original.

 - **Edit:** update fields, text, tags, styling, success behavior, or redirect settings.
 Existing embeds use the latest saved version.

-- **Review submissions:** compare form submission counts with subscriber growth and tags to confirm the form is capturing correctly.
+- **Review submissions:** compare form submission counts with subscriber growth and applied tags to confirm that submissions are creating or updating the expected subscriber records.

-Deleting a form does not delete subscribers who already submitted it.
+Deleting a form does not delete subscribers who already submitted the form.
 Their subscriber records, tags, custom fields, and activity history remain in the workspace.

 ## Related Guides

-- [Form Display Options](https://mailrith.com/docs/form-display-options.md): A form's display format decides how and when visitors see it.
+- [Form Display Options](https://mailrith.com/docs/form-display-options.md): A form's display format controls how and when visitors see the form.
 This guide explains each format, embed code, HTML Code, overlay triggers, success behavior, reporting, and troubleshooting.

-- [Landing Pages](https://mailrith.com/docs/landing-pages.md): Landing pages give campaigns a focused public page for signup, registration, waitlists, downloads, or announcements.
+- [Landing Pages](https://mailrith.com/docs/landing-pages.md): Landing pages give campaigns a focused public page for signups, registrations, waitlists, downloads, or announcements.
 This guide covers page creation, block editing, styling, form capture, sharing, and reporting.

-- [Custom Fields](https://mailrith.com/docs/custom-fields.md): Custom fields are the shared data schema for your workspace — define them once and they become available across subscriber records, forms, segmentation rules, automation conditions, and email merge variables.
+- [Custom Fields](https://mailrith.com/docs/custom-fields.md): Custom fields define the shared data schema for your workspace.
+Create a custom field once, then use that field in subscriber records, forms, segmentation rules, automation conditions, and email merge variables.